jakobwiens7/tzm-responsive-block-controls/readme.txt

 	}
 	add_filter('tzm_responsive_block_controls_output_css', 'enqueue_responsive_block_controls_css');`

+= Can I prevent hidden blocks from being displayed entirely? = Yes, you can toggle the visibility of "hidden" blocks.
+To do so, open the main Options menu (the three dots menu in the top-right corner of the block editor) and enable or disable the "Display hidden blocks" option.
+When disabled, hidden blocks won’t appear in the editor preview but can still be selected via the List View.
+By default, this option is enabled to simplify editing.

 = Does it work with classic themes? =
 No, this plugin is designed specifically for use with the Block Editor and works only with block-based themes.
 It doesn’t support classic themes that use the older editor framework.